AnimNyan/UEShaderScript/README.md

 A huge thank you to Aaron Elkins who designed Node Kit, a Blender plugin under the GPL Licence which was several years in the making.
 UEShaderScript copies a huge amount of code from Node Kit and I want to thank Aaron Elkins for his kindness for giving me permission to release UEShaderscript.
 Please have a look at his plugin and his work here: https://blendermarket.com/products/node-kit
+I also want to give credit to Roman Noodles, YanimaDBD, Pit Princess and Frutto for designing the presets that come with this plugin.

 ## Permissions
 UEShaderScript is under the GPL Licence that means you have permission to use part or the whole of this plugin for free or commercial purposes free of charge.